yairEO/tagify/README.md

 ### Example of overriding the `tag` template:

-Each template function automaticaly gets binded with `this` pointing to the current *Tagify* instance.
+Each template function is automatically binded with `this` pointing to the current *Tagify* instance.
 It is imperative to preserve the class names and also the `this.getAttributes(tagData)` for proper functionality.

 ```js